rcatlord/crime_analysis/README.md

 ## Crime analysis in R

-This growing repository contains scripts that enable users to tidy, manipulate, summarise and (interactively) visualise police recorded crime data in R.
+This growing repository contains scripts that enable users to load, tidy, manipulate, summarise and (interactively) visualise police recorded crime data in R.

 #### Preparation